 Of course, surveys won't make you rich so what if you still want to make decent money without becoming a salesperson or recruiting others?

 As mentioned above, you have options.

 If you want to be your own boss and not deal with the BS, then creating a full-time income online is what you need in order to get what you want.

 My Top Recommendation For Making Money Online

 Getting a job, even if it's selling Cutco Knives, is a step in the right direction.
-There's a lot they can teach you.
-However, they can't provide financial freedom.
-To truly build multiple streams of passive income, online marketing is the undisputed king.
+There's a lot they can teach you and it's not a scam.

 I hope my Cutco Knives Review was helpful.
 If you have any comments, questions, or a personal experience with Cutco that leads you to believe they are (or are not) a scam, please share in the comments section below.